-Find helpful information about all aspects of bike ownership on the UCB Campus Police Department website: http://ucpd.berkeley.edu/laws-and-policies/vehicles-and-bicycles-campus
+Find helpful information about all aspects of bike ownership on the UCB Campus Police Department website: https://ucpd.berkeley.edu/policies/drive-ride-legally-and-safely-campus#BicyclePolicy

 Bicycle theft is common!
-Always lock your bike with a heavy-duty "U" shaped lock (recommended brands: Citadel, Kryptonite).
+Always lock your bike with a heavy-duty "U" shaped lock.
 Bicycles are subject to the rules and regulations of the California Vehicle Code; obey stop signs and red lights, and signal properly when making turns, or you may be ticketed by the police.
 Be smart--ride defensively, wear a helmet and be aware that most drivers are "blind" to cyclists.